harrycresswell/cu/content/getting-started/_type-and-space.md

 }
 ```

-> [!TIP] Avoid customising the space the prefix
+> [!TIP] Customising the prefix
-> Note, if you change the prefix in the generator, you will need to update all styles that use it.
+> Keep in mind, if you change the custom property prefix in the generator from `space` to something else, then you will need to update every style that uses it.

 Unlike the fluid type tokens, make use of these fluid space tokens anywhere in your styles.